oagesus/cautch/README.md

 # Cautch

-A private movie streaming app built with Blazor Server and MudBlazor.
+A self-hosted movie streaming app built with Blazor Server and MudBlazor.
 Stream movies from your NAS with authentication, watch tracking, and gamification.

 ## Features